djones1117/Voice-agent/README.md

 ---

 ## 5 Kicking off calls (outbound) - optional go to the forward address in your ngrok tunnel and you can test calls from there - you can get the agent to call you or you can call the agent.
-The agents can also call each other.
+The agents can also call each other. copy and paste your ngrok url in a browser for easy testing

 Your app exposes: